pablodecm/phd_thesis/src/105_chapter_5.md

 [Equation @eq:hem_metric] are the variances of each of the variables and discrete category, as estimated directly from the library of hemispheres.
-This normalisation factor is included in order to reduce the effect of the scale of magnitude of each component to the distance metric.
+This normalisation factor is included in order to reduce the effect of the scale of the magnitude of each component to the distance metric.

 The substitute for each original hemisphere is found by finding